upenn-embedded/final-project-s25-slay/README.md

 | HRS-06 | The the haptic sensor must vibrate along the crochet needle to indicate a row has been completed                                       |
 | HRS-07 | The system must change the lighting mode based on a push button GPIO input, which cycles through the lighting settings                 |

-* We have acheived HRS-01, HRS-02, and HRS-03.
+* We have acheived HRS-01, HRS-02, HRS-03, and HRS-07.
 * We obtained a pressure sensor that can detect a double-tap from the user (HRS-01), incrementing the number of complete stiches.
 * Due to issues with the new LCD drivers, we utilized the Pong Lab LCD instead to successfully display the current stitch/row count (HRS-02) the user has completed.
-* *HRS-03 - The A photoresistor will be used to detect when the LED should turn on to give the user light.*
+* HRS-03 - The A photoresistor is be used to detect when the LED should turn on to give the user light when the mode has been selected to be automatic lighting.
 * *HRS-04 was not met yet.
 Instead of using two coin cell batteries, we are planning on using three Double-A batteries in series.*
 * HRS-05 was not met yet.
-We are still planning to build the buck converter to step down the voltage (HRS-05) from 6V to 5V.
+We are still waiting for the buck converter to arrive from Digikey (HRS-05) from 6V to 5V.
 * HRS-06 have not yet been implemented as is was a stretch goals.
 * HRS-07 has successfully been implemented as seen in the [LED Video](https://drive.google.com/file/d/1rop4UisXuNpcv3D3Y8GjMGgq3QFZKBxQ/view?usp=sharing).
 * *To collect data and outcomes, we updated showed that the LCD screen updates with as the pressure sensor was double-tapped:*